 The repair shop discovered eight more nails that punctured his three other tires.
 After he warned other drivers on Facebook, some people want to know if you can get reimbursed for something like this.

 The first thing you should do is pull over to a safe location, take pictures of the damage and what you ran over.
-Next, call the police and file a report.
+Next, call the policeif it's a danger to the public.

 Call the agency with jurisdiction over the road and report the debris immediately so crews can clean it up, and help save others from damage.
 In this case, it's the Florida Department of Transportation.